 - Additionally, we are monitoring the impact of COVID-19 on the most vulnerable in our community.
 We are in active conversations with fellow human service providers to ensure all populations are cared for during this public health crisis.

 - Curbside Pick-Up Zones will continue throughout the downtown area and do not require meter payment.
+These parking spaces are open for 10-minute use 11AM-9PM.
+Residential permits are permitted to use the spaces at all other times.
+Those with handicap tags/permits may use the curbside pick up zones for up to one-hour.
 Parking garages continue to offer 30 minutes of free parking for pickup at this time.

 - Restrooms are open in the Carroll Creek and Church parking garages from 9AM-10PM with regular cleanings in place and adequately stocked with handwashing supplies.